tytydraco/yessleep/out/I_found_the_turnoff_to_the_town_that_doesnt_exist_Im_still_not_sure_if_it_does.md

+I posted about this yesterday, if you need some context here it is. https://www.reddit.com/r/nosleep/s/ZHIdg2Y2Lu

 Alright, I just got back from Winewater Springs.
 I’ve got a couple shots of bad vodka in me, and I think my nerves are steady enough to write this.
 But I know less about what is going on than I did before.